Koddiak/html_and_css_projects/README.md

 # html_and_css_projects

-My projects from The Tech Academy's HTML and CSS course.
+This repository contains HTML and CSS projects and assignments done during my bootcamp with The Tech Academy.